Meet or Not to Meet

 Before

 • Be intentional with scheduling.
-Suggest multiple times (at least 3–5 options) and always consider participants’ time zones.
-Send the invite at least one to three weeks ahead, depending on urgency.
+If you request a meeting, always suggest multiple times (at least 3–5 options) and send the times in the participants’ time zones.
+Send the invite at least 1 to 3 weeks in advance, depending on the urgency.

 • Choose the right format.
 Big-picture “visioning” sessions go well with in-person meetings.
 Virtual meetings are best for coordination, check-ins, and task updates, but they can more easily drift as participants are more distracted or not on camera.

 • Always have an agenda.
 It doesn’t have to be formal; bullet points work.
-Assume most people won’t read it beforehand, so when you move to a new item, give some quick context to spark discussion.
+Assume most people won’t read it beforehand, so when you start talking about a new item, give some quick context to spark discussion.
+Frankly, if you don’t have an agenda, don’t have a meeting.

 • Rethink default durations.
-It is common to schedule meetings for the default 30 or 60 minutes.
-Here, the thing: whatever time you put on, such as 30 minutes, even if it's a 5-minute update, people will find things to talk about for 30 minutes.
-And frankly, if it's less than 30, maybe it's better to just message.
+It is common to schedule meetings for the default 30- or 60-minute duration.
+This is actually a huge pet peeve - whatever time you set for the meeting, even if it’s a 5-minute update, people will find things to talk about for 30 minutes.
+And frankly, if it’s less than 30, maybe it’s better to just text or email.

 • Set the tone.
-If it fits your team culture, use friendlier language, “chat,” “sync,” or “meet-up” instead of “meeting.”
+If it fits your team culture, use friendlier language to describe the meeting, “chat,” “sync,” or “meet-up” instead of “meeting.”
 It can make the invitation feel less formal and more inviting.

 During